Gabriella Coleman

 Short Bio:

 Gabriella (Biella) Coleman is a full professor in the Department of Anthropology at Harvard University, is a faculty associate at the Berkman Center for Internet and Society, and a faculty affiliate in the History of Science Department.
 Her scholarship and teaching address questions of science, technology and medicine, focusing on the politics, cultures, and ethics of hacking.
 She is the author of two books on computer hackers and the founder and editor of Hack_Curio, a video portal into the cultures of hacking (you can learn more about the project here).
 In 2022, she hosted the BBC4 radio and podcast series, The Hackers.
-She formerly held the Wolfe Chair in Scientific and Technological Literacy at McGill University.
-She was an assistant professor in the Department of Media, Culture, and Communication at New York University.
+She formerly held the Wolfe Chair in Scientific and Technological Literacy at McGill University and was an assistant professor in the Department of Media, Culture, and Communication at New York University.

 Her first book Coding Freedom: The Ethics and Aesthetics of Hacking was published in 2013 with Princeton University Press.
 She then published Hacker, Hoaxer, Whistleblower, Spy: The Many Faces of Anonymous (Verso, 2014), which was named to Kirkus Reviews Best Books of 2014 and was awarded the Diana Forsythe Prize by the American Anthropological Association.